Back to YlG intro text

 Fig.1.
 Yellow-legged Gull in adult plumage (5cy), January 2012

 Many observations of Yellow-legged Gulls (hereafter YLG) are from sites which attract large numbers of gulls, particularly landfill sites, roosts and favoured loafing areas.
 At such sites there may be a number of YLGs, some of similar age, which ‘come and go’ and which move between different sites.
 Although individual gulls may reside in the region for some time, it is rarely possible to identify and monitor a particular individual with certainty over an extended period.
-A rare exception to this has involved a YLG in second-winter plumage which arrived in the southern section of Kingsbury Water Park (KWP) in January 2010, thus just into its third calendar year.
-Remarkably, it remained for over 14 months before departing, presumably migrating back to southern Europe, but it has returned and resided at the site from late summer through the winter in each successive year to date (2024).
+A rare exception to this has involved a YLG, then in second-winter plumage which arrived in the southern section of Kingsbury Water Park (KWP) in January 2010, thus just into its third calendar year.
+Remarkably, it remained for over 14 months before departing, presumably migrating back to southern Europe, but it has returned and resided at the site from July to January or late-December in each successive year to date (2025).
 Such prolonged presence has provided a singular opportunity to study a known individual.
 This article describes the results of these studies, based upon regular observations throughout the period of the gull’s presence.
-Issues examined include its developing phenology (seasonal ‘arrivals and departures’), moult and plumage development (from 3cy to adult), and behaviour (including reactions with other species and with a second YLG).
+Issues examined include its developing phenology (seasonal ‘arrivals and departures’), moult and plumage development (from 3cy to adult), and behaviour (including interactions with other species and with a second YLG).

 Phenology

 The YLG was first noted on January 20th 2010, during a brief respite from a prolonged cold spell, which began in mid-December 2009 and had brought heavy falls of snow and freezing of all but the largest and deepest water-bodies.
 The intense cold returned at the end of the month and persisted through February but the gull remained at the site, frequently standing on the ice.
 As spring approached, the expectation was that it would soon depart.
 However, the weeks –and then months – went by and it remained on site.
 In the event it remained until early April 2011, a remarkable 14 months and more since its arrival.
-Adding to the surprise, it has returned to the site in each successive year.
-The periods during which it has been present in each year between 2010 and 2017 are portrayed in Figure 2 (plotted from summer through winter).
+Adding to the surprise, it returned to the site in July of that year and has done so in each successive year, generally arriving in early to mid-July and departing between late-December and early in the new year.
+The periods during which it was present between January2010 and December 2024 are portrayed in Figure 2 (plotted from summer through winter).

 Appearance, moult and plumage development

 When it first appeared, in January 2010, the YLG was in its third calendar year and in what has traditionally been referred to as ‘second winter plumage’ (2W).
-It is a large and robust individual, presumed to be a male, a conclusion supported by later interactions with an apparent female Lesser Black-backed Gull and later the attentions of a presumed female Yellow-legged Gull (see Behaviour).
+It is a large and robust individual, presumed to be a male, a conclusion supported by the later attentions of a presumed female Yellow-legged Gull (see Behaviour).

 Between late June and November 2010, it underwent a complete moult, in the process acquiring its 3W plumage calendar-wise.
 Interestingly, however, its appearance after this second complete moult was very much as would be associated traditionally with a 4W individual rather than 3W: very like adult apart from black in the primary coverts.
 The plumage traditionally associated with a 3W bird was effectively 'by-passed' (see Fig. 3g & 3h).